jonian/kickoff-player/README.md

 ## Kickoff Player (WIP)

-GTK3 player with VLC backend, for streaming Acestream and Sopcast sports channels.
+GTK3 player with GStreamer backend, for streaming Acestream and Sopcast sports channels.